sdipto7/llm-code-translation/llm_prompts.md

 ```
 $GENERATED_ALGORITHM

-Using the above algorithm, generate the equivalent $TARGET_LANG code.
-Exclude any comments, headers, explanation and examples.
+# Using the above algorithm, generate the $TARGET_LANG code only.
+Exclude any comments, headers, explanations and examples.
 ```